carrot93/meteor-reactive-schema/README.md

-Warning: Do not use the dev branch right now.
-Invalid validations are triggering an infinite loop!
+Warning: Massive backend changes in dev.
+API has not changed but you should look at the dev branch anyway.

 ReactiveSchema